Western lowland gorilla

 The western lowland gorilla has the smallest family groups of all gorillas, averaging 4-8 members.

-In drier months, when fruits are scarce, gorillas supplement their diet with leaves, bark and rotten wood.
+In drier months, when fruits are scarce, gorillas supplement their diet with leaves, pith, shoots and bark.
 They have also been know to eat termites and weaver ants.

 No accurate estimates of their numbers are possible, as these elusive apes inhabit some of Africa’s densest and most remote rainforests.
 However, the total population is thought to number up to 100,000 individuals.